Drowning in crude, U.S. drillers say Trump strategic reserve plan is no lifeline

-NEW YORK (Reuters) - President Donald Trump’s plan to fill the U.S. emergency crude oil stockpile has become the centerpiece of his administration’s strategy to shield drillers from a meltdown in energy demand - but company officials and industry groups said the program will not be enough.
+NEW YORK, April 23 (Reuters) - President Donald Trump’s plan to fill the U.S. emergency crude oil stockpile has become the centerpiece of his administration’s strategy to shield drillers from a meltdown in energy demand - but company officials and industry groups said the program will not be enough.

 Trump announced his intention to fill the U.S. Strategic Petroleum Reserve “to the top” on March 13 as global oil prices went into freefall during the coronavirus outbreak as governments issued stay-at-home orders that have obliterated fuel demand.